Fair Game: Australia’s First Immigrant Women by Elizabeth Rushen and Perry McIntyre

 The Red Rover and Princess Royal women approached the challenges of migration with a diversity of abilities and attitudes.
 As Perry and Liz studied the women’s lives, they grew to admire the strategies the women developed to deal with the emigration experience and cope with the extraordinary difficulties encountered in their translocation to an unknown world.
 Perry and Liz are pleased to bring these women’s stories to light.
 Similarly, the work of the Emigration Commission of 1831-1832 has been a little-known aspect of early Australian history yet it was the genesis of assisted immigration to Australia.
 This book adds to our understanding of Australian immigration, a process which is on-going and as contentious today as it was in colonial times.

-ISBn: 9780980335439
+ISBN: 9780980335439

 Anchor Books